JamyJones/jjdgdjf/msg.md

-can does pdfium page be rendered on something else rather than
+can does pdfium page be rendered on something else rather than bitmap